 The course is a blend of formal lectures and laboratory work at the undergraduate and graduate levels.
-The Graduate Diploma in Food Technology (GradDip) is awarded on the successful completion of one year of full-time study (34 credits), or two years of part-time study (17 credits/year).
+The Graduate Diploma in Food Technology (GradDip) is awarded on the successful completion of one year of full-time study (34 credits, 1 credit equals 1 hour of class contact per week for one session), or two years of part-time study (17 credits/year).
 It involves the following program: